Blues and Glens draw in energetic Big Two meeting

 Linfield took the lead in somewhat fortuitous circumstances when Stewart's in-swinging cross from the left flank deceived Glens defender Paddy McClean and goalkeeper McCarey before finding the net at the far post.

-The Glens did not deserve to be behind and responded superbly when McMenamin equalised just six minutes later after Dillon Power and Seanan Clucas had dispossessed Linfield captain Jamie Mulgrew in the middle of the park.
+The Glens did not deserve to be behind and responded superbly when McMenamin equalised just six minutes later after Dillon Powers and Seanan Clucas had dispossessed Linfield captain Jamie Mulgrew in the middle of the park.

 Clucas looked up and threaded a pinpoint pass through the home defence that McMenamin ran onto and, as he looked to be shaping to shoot with his right foot, opened his body and drilled a bullet left-foot strike that flew past Chris Johns and into the corner of the net.